andrewbayly/andrewbayly.github.io/_posts/2026-04-21-even-vertex.md

 ## Conclusion

-We have shown that the members of the class of even-vertex tilings permit, companions which, except of degenerate cases, are non-MLD with their originals.
+We have shown that the members of the class of even-vertex tilings permit companions which, except in degenerate cases, are non-MLD with their originals.
 Likewise for tilesets, a non-MLD tileset exists.